How to run a program as Administrator via Command Prompt?

 Running Programs with Command Prompt

-Using the command prompt to run programs can seem difficult, but there is really not much to it.
+Using the command prompt to run programs may seem difficult, but there is really not much to it.
 There are a few things that you need to keep in mind when using a command line interface, and once you have them down, the rest of the process is painless.

-1. Using Runas Utility
+1. Using the Runas Utility.

 runas /user:USERNAME "FILEPATH"

-2. Finding the File Path
+2. Finding the File Path.

 If you do not have access to the File Explorer window, you will have to use the change directory (cd) command to switch to the respective directory for the program.
 In case you already know the absolute path of the program, then this can be ignored.

-3. Executing the Program with Admin Privileges
+3. Execute the Program with Admin Privileges.

 Finally, now that you have the file path of the program you want to execute, you can simply run the command specified above with your respective changes.
-Follow the instructions below to do this:
+Follow the instructions below to accomplish this:

 1. First of all, press the Windows key + R on your keyboard to open the Run dialog box.